silicon-heaven/shv-doc/src/chainpack.md

 ```
 ### MetaMap
 Like `IMap` but can have also `String` keys.
-Key key order is not guaranteed.
+Key order is not guaranteed.

 ### RpcValue with MetaData
-MetaData are prepend before packed RpcValue in form of dictionary quoted by `<` and `>`.
+MetaData are prepended before packed RpcValue in form of dictionary quoted by `<` and `>`.
 MetaMap may contain Int and String keys.